 Topical treatments consist of medication that helps reduce the oil, helps kill/reduce the bacteria in the pores, and unplug the blocked-up material in the pores.
 Some of the common topical acne medication consists of tretinoin, benzoyl peroxide, and antibiotics.
 In addition, incorporating a sound skin care regimen is also essential to the treatment of acne.

 Systemic treatments consist of medication that works throughout the body.
 This type of oral medication may be helpful for inflammatory types of acne.
 Some common oral medications are antibiotics, spironolactone, oral contraceptives, and isotretinoin (Accutane).

 Procedures that can be helpful to treat acne consists of extractions, injections, chemical peels, and light treatments.
 Extractions remove the plugged up pore and empties out an acne blackhead.
 Injections with medicine can be helpful to treat large acne cysts to ease the pain and reduce the chance of leaving a scar.
 Chemical peels are medical grade peels performed in the office to treat acne as well as hyperpigmentation.
 Light therapies like Blue U therapies reduce the oil and helps reduce the bacteria that cause the acne.

-Our board certified dermatologists and providers at Integrated Dermatology will be able to determine which types of treatment will be helpful to you
+Our board certified dermatologists and providers at Integrated Dermatology of Tidewater will be able to determine which types of treatment will be helpful to you

 There are many safe and effective treatments available for acne scars.
 Treatments can treat hyperpigmentation as well as true acne scars that cause “depression” in the skin.
 Treatments include procedures such as microneedling and chemical peels, amongst other treatments.
 In addition, incorporating a sound skin care regimen is also essential to the treatment of acne scars and hyperpigmentation.